Superlokkus/RTSP/README.md

 ```

 #Known Issues:
-RTSP server could try to send on boost asio tcp socket, when messages are coming in to quick
+- RTSP server could try to send on boost asio tcp socket, when messages are coming in to quick
 Can be solved by a out queue in the rtsp server tcp connection
+- RTP source should switch from a code time random seq/timestamp to runtime random